UKDataServiceOpen/computational-social-science/README.md

 The training materials for each of the of the topics listed above can be found in- including recordings, slides, and sample Python code - can be found in the following folders:
 * [code](./code) - run and/or download the code examples using our Jupyter notebook resources.
 These are the files that end in .pynb.
 Clicking on these files will open a new browser window with the code notebook running in a virtual environment!
 These virtual environments are temporary - your changes will not be saved and the environment will shut down if you remain inactive in that browser window too long.
 But you can always open it again.
-* [installation](./installation) - view instructions for how to download and install Python and other packages necessary for working with the demonstrated topics.
 * [webinars](./webinars) - watch recordings of the coding demonstrations on our Youtube channel.

 ## Acknowledgements